cbeauchesne/flask-camp/docs/recipes/custom_search.md

 Out of the box, the REST API provide search with limit/offset paraemters, and user tags.
 You will probably need to extend this feature> Here is the recipe to achieve that.

 1. Define a database table that will store your search fields
-2. Add a `before_document_save` that will fill this table opn each document save
+2. Add a `before_document_save` that will fill this table on each document save
 3. Add a `update_search_query` that will complete the SQL query for the `/documents` endpoint